BJPerez/MathisPhy-UQAC-3D/README.md

 ### Running

-While the program is running, press A to generate a blob : an entity made of particles linked together with spring forces, these links comport lire rods when the elasticity limit is exceeded.
-The first blob generated can be controlled using keyboard arrows.
-Pressing Q splits the controlled blob in two separated parts, and pressing S reunites all blobs' particles into a big one.
+While the program is running, press E to create a single rigid body with a non null linear and angular velocity.
+Press R to create 2 rigid bodies that are going to collide one onto the other; after the collision, we can notice their rotations.
+Press E or R deletes the already existing rigid bodies (to avoid unwanted collisions).

 ## Authors